Jpaezd/GlobalBlockchain-SecAdvJourney/Challenge_04_React_TypeScript_Wallet_Connector/pro/Challenger_04_pro/README.md

 ## Goal

-My goal with this PRO version is to **demonstrate a professional Web3 frontend implementation**, showing recruiters that I can handle real-world Ethereum integrations in React with TypeScript, safely and efficiently.
+The goal of this PRO version is to **demonstrate a professional Web3 frontend implementation**, showing recruiters that I can handle real-world Ethereum integrations in React with TypeScript, including **real-time balance display**, safely and efficiently.